mtscott/mtscott.github.io/projects.md

      <h1>Note Sets and Selected Projects</h1>
     <article>
       <h2>Note Sets</h2>
-      <p>Math can be too gatekeepy sometimes, so I thought it might be nice to upload some notes that I prepared as I was studying for my qualifying examinations. </p>
+      <p>Math can be too gatekeepy sometimes, so I thought it might be nice to upload some notes that I prepared as I was studying for my qualifying examinations.
+I hope you find these helpful for your studying needs as well. </p>
       <ul>
         <li> <a href = "AnalysisQualStudyGuide.pdf"> </a> Real and Complex Analysis Qualifying Exam Study Guide </li> </ul>
     </article>